-- 1. Students must successfully pass all practical examinations in each clinical course. - 2.
-The passing grade for a practical examination is 80%. - 3.
-A student who earns below an 80% on a practical examination is required to retake the practical examination and earn an 80% competency to pass.
-A score of 75% is recorded for the retake examination and applied to compute the final averaged grade for the course. - 4.
+Students must successfully pass all practical examinations in each clinical course.
+The passing grade for a practical examination is 80%.
+A student who earns below an 80% on a practical examination is required to meet with the course coordinator(s) to discuss remediation and must retake the practical examination.
+The details of the remediation and retake examination are at the discretion of the Course Coordinator.
+Students must earn ≥80% on the retake to pass.
+A score of 80% is recorded for the retake examination and applied to compute the final course grade.
 A student is given only one retake practical examination opportunity for any one course.
-Therefore, failure of a retake practical examination or failure of an additional practical examination in the course will result in a failing course grade. - 5.
-Within the three-year DPT curriculum, a maximum of three (3) retake practical examinations will be permitted for a given student.
-A student that fails 1 or 2 practical examinations may be required to come before the Academic Progress and Promotion Committee.
-A student that fails 3 practical examinations is required to come before the Academic Standards Committee.
+Therefore, failure of a retake practical examination or failure of an additional practical examination in the course will result in a failing course grade.
+Within the three-year DPT curriculum, a maximum of 3 retake practical examinations will be permitted for a given student.
+A student that fails 2 practical examinations will be required to meet with the Course Coordinator(s) and their Faculty Advisor to determine remediation and review the practical examination retake policy.
+A student that fails 3 practical examinations is required to come before the Academic Progress and Promotion Committee.
 A student that fails a 4th practical examination may be withdrawn from the program.